Higher-order topological phases protected by noninvertible and subsystem symmetries: Introduction

 A key tool in these studies has been the Kennedy-Tasaki (KT) transformation, a non-local mapping that connects symmetry breaking phases to SPT phases.
 Originally introduced to establish the Haldane phase as a non-trivial SPT~\cite{kennedy1992hidden,kennedy1992hidden2}, the KT transformation has been generalized to systems with arbitrary integer spins by Oshikawa~\cite{oshikawa1992hidden} and applied to SPT phases, where it maps distinct SPTs to distinct symmetry breaking phases.
-This approach has proven instrumental in classifying and understanding SPT phases, particularly in the context of non-invertible symmetries~\cite{Seifnashri:2024dsd,cao2025duality}.
+This approach has proven instrumental in classifying and understanding SPT phases, particularly in the context of noninvertible symmetries~\cite{Seifnashri:2024dsd,cao2025duality}.
 More recently, the KT transformation has been extended to subsystem symmetry-protected topological phases (SSPTs), enabling the mapping of SSPTs to spontaneous subsystem symmetry breaking (SSSB) phases in $2+1$ dimensions and higher~\cite{mana2024kennedy}.

 Subsystem symmetries, which act on lower-dimensional subspaces of a system, have been a cornerstone in the study of SSPTs.
 First introduced for $2+1$D and $3+1$D in~\cite{You:2018oai}, SSPTs have since been systematically classified for linear~\cite{Devakul:2018fhz}, planar~\cite{Devakul:2019duj}, and fractal~\cite{Devakul:2019noj,Devakul:2018lmi} subsystem symmetries.
-The combination of subsystem symmetries with non-invertible symmetries, however, remains largely unexplored, presenting an exciting frontier for research.
+The combination of subsystem symmetries with noninvertible symmetries, although studied in some recent works \cite{Cao:2023doz,Ebisu:2024lie,mana2024kennedy,Maity:2025fdb}, remains largely unexplored, presenting an exciting frontier for research.

-In this manuscript, we investigate non-invertible higher-order SSPTs, focusing on phases protected by the interplay of subsystem symmetries and non-invertible symmetries.
-We begin by examining a cluster state that exhibits both subsystem symmetries and KW duality symmetry, a non-invertible symmetry.
-Using the KT transformation, we show the cluster phase is split into distinct equivalence classes of SSPTs protected by non-invertible symmetries.
+In this manuscript, we investigate noninvertible higher-order SSPTs, focusing on phases protected by the interplay of subsystem symmetries and noninvertible symmetries.
+We begin by examining a cluster state that exhibits both subsystem symmetries and KW duality symmetry, a noninvertible symmetry.
+Using the KT transformation, we show the cluster phase is split into distinct equivalence classes of SSPTs protected by noninvertible symmetries.
 On the SSSB side, multiple ways of preserving the unbroken symmetry give rise to distinct SSPTs, some of which are characterized by higher-order corner or hinge modes.
-These modes become apparent at interfaces between distinct SSPTs, providing a robust signature of non-invertible higher-order topology.
+These modes become apparent at interfaces between distinct SSPTs, providing a robust signature of noninvertible higher-order \red{SPTs}.